 When to Expect the Academic Report

-It can take a minimum of four months from the end date of the program to finalize academic reports.
+Under normal circumstances, it can take a minimum of four months from the end date of the program to finalize academic reports.
 In some cases it may take longer, depending on the program and specific circumstances.
-The CSU IP does not control the variances in grade reporting procedures, host university office closures or holidays abroad.
+(Refer to the next paragraph.)
+Reporting delays can occur due to the variances in academic systems, grade reporting procedures, study center closures, interruptions and other factors.
 Translating academic information into CSU terms is complex and takes time.
 This means that for programs ending in July (Chile, Germany and Japan), reports may not be finalized until November.
-In the cases of France (Paris), Germany, Ghana and Sweden, reports may take six months or longer to process.
+In the cases of France (Paris), Germany and Sweden, reports may take longer to process.

-Due to differences in reporting systems used by institutions in these countries and to the time it takes to process reports, students must keep in mind that:
+Due to differences in reporting systems used by institutions in these countries and other factors, students must keep in mind that:

 - graduating seniors should be prepared to delay their graduation if necessary;